mknichel/javascript-errors/README.md

 # JavaScript Errors Handbook

-This file contains information that I've learned over the years about dealing with JavaScript errors, reporting them to the server, and navigating a lot of bugs that can make this all really hard.
+This README contains information that I've learned over the years about dealing with JavaScript errors, reporting them to the server, and navigating through a lot of bugs that can make this all really hard.
+Browsers have improved in this area, but there is still room left to improve to make sure that all applications can sanely and soundly handle any error that happens.

+Test cases for content found in this guide can be found at https://mknichel.github.io/javascript-errors/.

 **Table of Contents**